Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 - File names are case sensitive.
 In Linux, the file names "Fluffy" and "fluffy" are entirely different.

-- Linux has no concept of a file-name extension as other operating systems do.
-Many Linux programs, do, however, recognize file-name extensions, if only as a convention.
+- Linux has no formal concept of a file-name extension as other operating systems do.
+Nonetheless, many Linux programs do honor file-name extensions, if only as a convention.

-Armed with this information, you're ready to learn the first key Bash commands that every sysadmin should know.
+Armed with this information, you're ready to start learning the key Bash commands that every sysadmin should know.